 Importantly, the work of Women's March Ottawa is grounded in principles of non-violent protest and peaceful civic demonstration.

 Finally, we acknowledge that our work takes place on the unceded and unsurrendered land of the Algonquin people.
-We pay respect to the traditional caretakers of the land, and strive to walk the path of reconciliation and challenge colonialism and its effects in all that we do.
+We pay respect to the traditional caretakers of the land, and strive to challenge colonialism and its effects in all that we do.